maaaaz/impacket-examples-windows/README.md

 Usage
 -----
-1. Download the [whole archive](https://github.com/maaaaz/impacket-examples-windows/releases/download/v0.9.14/impacket-examples-windows-v0.9.14.zip) or `git clone` the repo
+1. `git clone` the repo or download the [whole archive](https://github.com/maaaaz/impacket-examples-windows/archive/master.zip)
 2. Extract it and run whatever tool you want
 3. Profit